kikeh/headlines/README.md

 Headlines
 ========

-This is a basic Python program that prints 20minutos.es (Spanish newspaper) headlines.
+This is a basic Python program that prints newspaper headlines.
 Besides it also uses a very simple sentiment analysis of those headlines for measuring the general mood of the news.

 ## Requirements